 To start let’s divide Croatia by the type of vacation you desire.
 Do you want to spend time in the bigger cities and experience how these cities compare to others you know?
-Their largest city and capital, Zagreb, is just under 800,000, and a metropolitan city where you can have this experience.
-The next largest city, Split, is only 170,000 population and located right on the Adriatic Sea, giving a very different experience.
+Their largest city and capital, Zagreb, is just under 800,000, and where you can have the metropolitan experience.
+The next largest city, Split, is only 170,000 population and located on the Adriatic Sea, providing a very different experience.
 Do you want to include national parks and more rugged accommodations – maybe even camping?
 The Northern region of Istria is known for being most like Italy and proudly boasts their own variety of truffles.
 For our itinerary, I will focus on the Dalmatian region of Croatia.

 Tips for Traveling with Kids in Croatia

 We found the culture to be welcoming of children.
 In the 86% Catholic country, you can expect a focus on family and faith.
 Like most modern countries, the culture is evolving with an increase in later child-bearing, divorce, and childless couples affecting this traditional life style.
 Croatians are proud of their history and traditions and put a high value on honoring the family.